-It is our experience that the overwhelming benefits of infrared (comfort, physiological effect, maintenance/noise free, no usable space taken up, etc., far outweigh any negative effects, of which we have not had one customer in 13 years report this to nor our manufactures.
+It is our experience that the overwhelming benefits of infrared (comfort, physiological effect, maintenance/noise free, takes up no usable space, etc.), far outweigh any negative effects.
+With 15 years of experience, we continue to stand behind the safety of our products.

 For more information on this topic, please visit our Why Infrared? page.